Climbing (Climbing Wall and Related Activities)

 • Programs are required to follow the ratios related to the grade level and the fall protection operating systems as indicated in the Supervision Section.

-• A qualified instructor must check the harness and connection to the fall protection operating system for any student prior to them leaving the ground.
+• A Qualified Instructor must check the harness and connection to the fall protection operating system for any student prior to them leaving the ground.

 • The fall protection operating system utilized must be one that was installed and recommended by a qualified Challenge Course Professional.